 The commission continues to issue guidance documents and policy statements to help operators understand their obligations as technology evolves.

-COPPA includes provisions for safe harbour programs that allow industry groups to develop self-regulatory guidelines for commission approval.
-These programs can provide additional certainty for operators while maintaining strong privacy protections.
+COPPA includes provisions for safe harbour programmes that allow industry groups to develop self-regulatory guidelines for commission approval.
+These programmes can provide additional certainty for operators while maintaining strong privacy protections.

 • Detailed guidance tailored to specific industries